ChrystianMelo/IntroToDatabase/README.md

-# iBD Projects Repository
+# IntroToDatabase

-This repository contains projects related to the Database (iBD) subject.
-The projects are organized based on the topics covered during the course.
+This repository contains projects related to the course subject.

 ## Course Topics